jcuadros/phys-chem-sims/README.md

 **Jordi Cuadros**, <https://orcid.org/0000-0001-6513-9140><br/>

-This is the host project for a curated database of physics and chemistry simulations, which is being produced within Juan Herrera PhD thesis.
+<br/>This is the host project for a curated database of physics and chemistry simulations, which is being produced within Juan Herrera PhD thesis.

 The database is currently available as Google Sheets document: <https://docs.google.com/spreadsheets/d/1aB4Uk9XQubNVvtsgKvVN9RStrTCvvYpNtgkN9vXvPx0/view>.
 A copy of it can be taken by following this link: <https://docs.google.com/spreadsheets/d/1aB4Uk9XQubNVvtsgKvVN9RStrTCvvYpNtgkN9vXvPx0/copy>.